bayesbaes/bayesbaes.github.io/_posts/2022-04-13-fuck-boxplots.md

     ## 1 Adelie                   38.8     0.241     38.3      39.3 1
     ## 2 Chinstrap                48.8     0.359     48.1      49.5 1
     ## 3 Gentoo                   47.5     0.267     47.0      48.0 1

-Whichever way you end up using, you can then plot these means and confidence intervals instead of the boxplot:

 ``` r
 penguin_plot <- ggplot() +